 B. Each of the Parties to this Agreement shall comply with the ERCOT Protocols and shall reasonably cooperate with the other Parties to this Agreement in their efforts to comply with the ERCOT Protocols.
 For the purposes of determining responsibilities and rights at a given time, the ERCOT Protocols, as amended in accordance with the change procedure(s) described in the ERCOT Protocols, in effect at the time of the performance or non-performance of an action, shall govern with respect to that action.

-C. For the purposes of any sales and purchases of Capacity Auction Products under this Schedule CA, and notwithstanding anything to the contrary in Section 10.5, Assignment of the Master Agreement, Buyer may resell any Entitlement, provided, however, Buyer remains liable to Seller for performance under this Agreement unless Seller consents in writing to the transfer of this responsibility to the subsequent Entitlement holder.
+C. For the purposes of any sales and purchases of Capacity Auction Products under this Schedule CA, and notwithstanding anything to the contrary in Section 10.5, Assignment of the Master Agreement, Buyer may resell any Entitlement in whole, but not in part, provided, however, Buyer remains liable to Seller for performance under this Agreement unless Seller consents in writing to the transfer of this responsibility to the subsequent Entitlement holder, which consent Seller may not unreasonably withhold.
 No resale of the Entitlement by Buyer shall be binding on Seller until Seller receives written notice of such resale and a copy of the executed assignment/transfer document.

 D. For the purposes of any sales and purchases of Capacity Auction Products under this Schedule CA, the following sections are added to Article Three: